Kopitar scores 2, Kings beat Red Wings 4-2

 Zadina thwarted Campbell’s shutout attempt midway through the final period.
 It was his second goal of the season and second in three games.
 Bowey added his second goal with 2:23 left.

-NOTE: It was Zadina’s 10th game of the season.
+NOTE: Kopitar’s goals gives him 919 points to pass Wayne Gretzky and move into fourth place on Los Angeles’ franchise list. … It was Zadina’s 10th game of the season.
 That means his three-year, entry-level contract begins this season.
 Zadina was the sixth overall pick in the 2018 NHL Draft. … Former Red Wings defenseman, Hall of Fame member and seven-time Norris Trophy winner Nicklas Lidstrom was in attendance on Sunday night. … Both teams played on the road Saturday night.
 Los Angeles lost 5-4 in a shootout to the Pittsburgh Penguins and Detroit defeated the Montreal Canadiens 2-1.

 UP NEXT